Connects: Seattle, WA, to Dawson Creek, BC

 S 485.6 QUESNEL (pop.
 10,561); all services.
 Attractions include Quesnel Farmers Market (Saturdays from May to October).
 Visitor information: Quesnel Museum and Visitor Centre in Le Bourdais Park.

-S 489 Junction with Highway 26 which leads 51 miles east to Barkerville Provincial Historic Town (pictured below right); open mid-May to late September.
+S 489 Junction with Highway 26 which leads 51 miles east to Barkerville Provincial Historic Town (pictured below right); open year-round although it is best to visit between mid-May and September when all the exhibits are open and shows are held multiple times daily.

 S 493 Camping and swimming at 10 Mile Lake Provincial Park.